emonson/SamVis/README.md

 line).
 From my home directory (in the terminal) I type:

 ```
-ln -s /Users/username/Programming/SamVis/HTTP /Users/username/Sites/SamVisHTTP
+ln -s /Users/username/Programming/SamVis/IPCA /Users/username/Sites/SamVisIPCA
 ln -s /Users/username/Programming/SamVis/path /Users/username/Sites/SamVisPath
 ```

-This way I can access the HTTP directory from
+This way I can access the IPCA directory from

-`servername.sub.school.edu/~username/SamVis/HTTP`
+`servername.sub.school.edu/~username/SamVis/IPCA`

 ## IPCA Example Data

-The IPCA visualizations in the HTTP directory use data from the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).
+The IPCA visualizations in the IPCA directory use data from the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).
 Specifically, the set of images of handwritten 1s and 2s from the training set was used.
 You can download the preprocessed data files (IPCA output plus labels) from [this zip file](http://people.duke.edu/~emonson/mnist12_v5_d8c1.zip)

-See above in the *Local Web Server Name Configuration* section for the expectations of the HTTP project regarding data directory structure.
+See above in the *Local Web Server Name Configuration* section for the expectations of the IPCA project regarding data directory structure.